yoasyo25/ruby-submissions/1703-b/4module/quantified_self/evaluations/ben_rhonda_will.md

 - 3: Team is using a project management tool to keep their project organized.
 - 2: Team is using a project management tool but didn't update the progress frequently.
 Many cards have no changes made to them
 - 1: Team failed to use a project management tool to track its progress.

+We made great use of Pivotal Tracker for features and chores.
+We also maintained excellent Git workflow with separate branches and thorough pull request reviews.

 ## Instructor Rubric